Verdict

 Winner: YNAB

-For disciplined budgeters who want zero-based methodology, a web app, and shared household access
+For disciplined budgeters who want zero-based envelope methodology and a structured learning community

 34-day free trial · No credit card required